 8:00 AM-9:00 AM - Check-in, Breakfast, Networking, and Opening Music

 Participants will check-in to the event at the registration table to receive their name tag, program, and agenda for ADIS 2018.
 A light continental breakfast will be available.
 As guests arrive, they are encouraged to utilize the morning as a networking opportunity and to meet fellow participants.

 9:00 AM - Welcome and Introduction to ADN

 Participants will gather for the opening session of ADIS2018.
 This include a welcome and introduction to ADN by ADN Board and Leadership.
 They will introduce the mission of ADN and elaborate on the purpose of ADIS2018: Magnifying What is Within.

 9:20 AM - Opening Remarks: The State of Africa -- Economic and Business Trends

 This session will provide insights and analysis on how to make informed investment decision in Africa.

-Friday, 3:30PM - 5:30PM: Concurrent Sessions: Design Thinking Session and Startup Symposium
+3:30 PM – 5:30 PM - Design Thinking Session and Startup Symposium

+Design-Thinking on the Crossroads between Agriculture, Technology, and Human Capital.
 A human-centered design workshop focused on satellite technology applications for Agriculture in Africa.
 The workshop will engage the participants on the role that investment in agriculture can play in transforming the lives of the people in Africa, especially that of the youth.

 Using design-thinking principles, participants will work together on different challenges that the African continent is facing; identify a suitable action plan to tackle some of these challenges; define projects ideas; connect, network and create project consortium; and identify sustainability plans.